itsjeremyhsieh/Pegatron_Interview_Projects/A2/README.md

 - `--max_samples` – limit evaluated samples

 ### Notes
-- The evaluator trusts the API to return a single letter; a small regex extracts A–J.
 - Images are passed as data URLs (JPEG) to the OpenAI chat completions API.
 - If you observe non-letter outputs, tighten the prompt in `A2/model_interface.py`.